 Turn Initiation: Nice easy response edge to edge and the kind of response that can work with a quiver of boards.
 These are the kind of boots that turn a freestyle board without making it twitchy and then change up to a Freeride board with semi-challenging tun initiation and be just fine.
 If you want more response then go with the 4.0 but I’m more preferential to the middle ground response here.

 Comfort: Very solid comfort factor here.
 Upon putting them on they felt like they were made around my feet.
-Like all salomon boots they run a little on the narrow/snug side and they feel like there is a little less room for my toes to wiggle in the toe box but it’s not uncomfortable.
-It feels about the same as Nike boots.
 Also the boots roll in a bit on the inside so it’s a little easier on the hips, knees ect if you aren’t in canted bindings.
 If you are in Canted bindings it still works just fine.

 Heel Hold: So Salomon has a different design along the heel that gives it a little more hold than other boots out there.
 The BOA versions in Salomons line crank down a little more but this is pretty close to the Synapse Mary rides.
 The reduced footprint with the 3.0 is so much bettter than the Synapse that it’s worth it.

 Adjustability: Pretty good adjustability here.
 It’s unconventional and a little awkward at first but you can dial out your fit really well.
 There are 2 velcro straps around the bottom of the boot.
 Then there is a strap for around the ankle that locks up shortly after.
 Then there is the top that has it’s own lock too so you can separate the tightness around the boot in 3 places.
 Very well done.